 - Self-esteem increases

-- There are relationships across the Grades
+- There are relationships built across the grades

 - Guidance and advice is given